Nothing Compares (film): Production

-Release
+Release and reception

 Nothing Compares had its world premiere at the 2022 Sundance Film Festival on 21 January 2022 in the World Cinema Documentary Competition.
 It toured the festival circuit picking up multiple awards, including Best Documentary Feature at the 2022 Galway Film Fleadh.
 On 1 February 2022, Showtime Documentary Films announced that it has acquired worldwide rights to Nothing Compares.
 The film premiered on Showtime on 30 September 2022.
 It was released in theatres in the UK and Ireland on 7 October 2022.

-Reception

 Critical response

 Nothing Compares received positive reviews from film critics in the US, the UK and Ireland.
 On Rotten Tomatoes, it has a 99% approval rating based on reviews from 83 critics.
 The website's critical consensus reads: "A moving look at Sinéad O'Connor's remarkable life and career, Nothing Compares is enriching viewing whether or not you're a fan of her work."

 The Guardians film critic Peter Bradshaw gave it 4/5 stars, describing it as "a bracing guide to a brilliant individual who declined to conform."
 The Telegraphs Chief Music Critic Neil McCormack gave it 5/5 stars, describing it as "the most potent film about the travails of a woman in the pop industry since Asif Kapadia's 2016 Oscar-winning Amy".